saifaustcse/api-best-practices/README.md

 11. ### References

-    I have followed many articles but among them, the following articles are really helpful.
-Those articles helped me a lot and also encourage me to write this article according to my understanding.
+    Many articles were followed and among them, certain articles proved to be highly valuable.
+These articles provided great insight and served as inspiration for writing this article from my own perspective.

     - [medium](https://medium.com/@nadinCodeHat/rest-api-naming-conventions-and-best-practices-1c4e781eb6a5)
     - [hevodata](https://hevodata.com/learn/rest-api-best-practices/)